ArminJo/Arduino-OpenWindowAlarm/README.md

 * `OPEN_WINDOW_ALARM_DELAY_MINUTES` (5) minutes after open window detection the alarm is activated.<br/>
     The alarm will not start or an activated alarm will stop if the current temperature is greater than the minimum measured temperature (+ 1) i.e. the window has been closed already.

 * The initial alarm lasts for 10 minutes.
-After this it is activated for a period of 10 seconds with a increasing break from 24 seconds up to 5 minutes.
+After this, it is activated for a period of 10 seconds with a increasing break from 24 seconds up to 5 minutes.

 * Every `VCC_MONITORING_DELAY_MIN` (60) minutes the battery voltage is measured.
-Depending on the detected battery type at power up (see `VCC_VOLTAGE_LIPO_DETECTION` (3.6 volt)), a battery voltage below `VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT_LIPO` (3550) or `VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT_STANDARD` Millivolt is indicated by beeping and flashing the LED every 24 seconds.
+Depending on the detected battery type at power-on (see `VCC_VOLTAGE_LIPO_DETECTION` (3.6 volt)), a battery voltage below `VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT_LIPO` (3550) or `VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT_STANDARD` Millivolt is indicated by beeping and flashing the LED every 24 seconds.
 Only the beep (not the flash) is significantly longer than the beep for an open window detection.

-* After power up, the inactive settling time is 5 minutes.
-If the board is getting colder during the settling time, 4:15 (or 8:30) minutes are added to avoid false alarms after power up.
+* After power-on, the inactive settling time is 5 minutes.
+If the board is getting colder during the settling time, 4:15 (or 8:30) minutes are added to avoid false alarms after power-on.

 * If you enable DEBUG by commenting out line 49, you can monitor the serial output with 115200 baud at P2 to see what is happening.